Violet ray: Legal actions

 During the 1940s and 1950s, makers of violet ray devices were subjected to numerous lawsuits and multiple actions by the US government including recalls, seizures, forfeitures, and orders to have them destroyed.

 The last manufacturer of violet ray electrotherapy devices in the US was Master Electric.
 The company was subjected to a 1951 lawsuit in Marion, Indiana, and the devices were seized by the FDA.
 While their manufacture was prohibited in the US by case law, violet ray electrotherapy devices are still manufactured by companies outside of the US.

 Other uses

 Jon Burge of the Chicago Police Department, who was dismissed in 1992 following allegations of torture of suspects by Burge and detectives working under him in the 1970s and 1980s, may have used a violet ray.
 The violet ray was suggested independently by two museum curators after they were given victims' descriptions of one of the several electrical devices used by Burge.

 American clairvoyant Edgar Cayce advocated use of the violet ray in almost 900 of his readings.

+Since the 1990s, under the name "violet wand", violet ray devices have more recently become popular as relatively safe electrical stimulation devices for erotic electrostimulation.